 5. Thompson/Center Compass II Compact

-Though it isn't much different from their updated Compass rifles other than the shorter stature, the Compass II Compact bolt action from T/C has all the benefits of a smaller gun without sacrificing much else.
+Though it isn't much different from their updated Compass rifles other than the shorter stature, the Compass II Compact bolt-action from T/C has all the benefits of a smaller gun without sacrificing much else.
 It comes with a two-piece trigger, a threaded muzzle, synthetic stock, and can be combined with a Crimson Trace scope for the ultimate one-two punch.
 It also uses a flush-fit rotary magazine with a five-round capacity in standard calibers and a four-round capacity in magnum calibers.

 There you have it: five great youth guns to get any new hunter out in the woods for some deer hunting this fall.